Summary Charts of English Tenses

 Examples: English is spoken in many countries.
 Water is composed of hydrogen and oxygen.

-Meaning: The action is going on at this moment.
+Meaning: The action is going on now.

 Examples: He is being examined by the doctor at the moment.
 The report is being typed right now.